 CCAC Marketing and Newsroom

-The Community College of Allegheny County will host a Virtual Open House on Saturday, January 9, from 10:00 a.m. to 12:00 p.m.
-This event will provide prospective students, their family members and friends with an opportunity to learn more about the CCAC enrollment process, academic program options, student engagement opportunities and more.
-At $116 per credit hour (in-county tuition), students can save thousands of dollars at CCAC.
-To estimate the total cost of tuition and fees, visit ccac.edu/payment/tuition-calculator.php.
+The Community College of Allegheny County (CCAC) will host in-person Open House and Admitted Student Days at Allegheny, Boyce, North and South campuses Aug.
+8 through Aug.13 (please see schedule below).
+The events are open to all and will provide prospective students, their family members and friends with an opportunity to learn more about CCAC.
+The college’s administrators, faculty, advisors and staff will be on hand with information surrounding the college’s admissions process, academic program options, student life and student engagement opportunities and more.
+At $122 per credit hour (in-county tuition), students can save thousands of dollars at CCAC.

 The Community College of Allegheny County (CCAC) is partnering with Verizon and the National Association for Community College Entrepreneurship to offer a free project-based STEM learning program.
 The Verizon Innovative Learning STEM Achievers Program, designed for middle school students (grades 6–8), will take place this summer, June 27 through July 22, at CCAC’s Allegheny Campus.

 The Community College of Allegheny County (CCAC) was awarded a $100,000 grant from the Johnson Controls Community College Partnership Program.
 The grant will enable CCAC to offer career pathways for the next generation of building technology innovators through expansion of its associate degree and certificate programs in Mechatronics.
 As one of only 10 community colleges in North America to receive the funds in this year’s cohort, CCAC is also eligible for up to three years of renewed funding in addition to the initial investment.

 The Community College of Allegheny County (CCAC) Phi Theta Kappa chapters were recently honored during the organization’s regional and international conventions.